tezedge/tezedge/README.md

 **4. Supported Linux distributions**

-We are linking rust code with pre-compiled Tezos shared library.
-For your convenience we have created pre-compiled binary files for most of the popular linux distributions:
+We are linking Rust code with a pre-compiled Tezos shared library.
+For your convenience, we have created pre-compiled binary files for most of the popular Linux distributions.

-supported linux distributions:
+Supported Linux distributions:
 * Ubuntu (16.04, 18.04, 18.10, 19.04, 19.10, 20.04, 20.10)
 * Debian (9, 10 )
 * OpenSUSE (15.1, 15.2)
 * CentOS (7, 8)

-If you are missing support for your favorite linux distribution on a poll request at [tezos-opam-builder](https://github.com/simplestaking/tezos-opam-builder) project.
+If you are missing support for your favorite Linux distribution, create a pull request on the [tezos-opam-builder](https://github.com/simplestaking/tezos-opam-builder) project.

 **5. Supported MacOS versions**